-The goal of this district and of these guidelines is to maintain and protect the structures that illustrate this important part of Columbia's history as well as preserve, conserve, and enhance the character, function, and environment of the district.
-This task must be accomplished with an appreciation of the development of the district over time, which is critical to its character.
-These goals should not be construed to restrict design creativity; instead, they should be interpreted to encourage it.
+The goal of this district and of these guidelines is to maintain and protect the structures that exemplify important parts of Columbia's history as well as preserve, conserve, and enhance the character, function, and environment of the district.
+This task must be accomplished with an appreciation of the development of the district and the history that is critical to its character.
+These goals should not be construed as an attempt to restrict design creativity; instead, they should be interpreted as an avenue to embrace it while also encouraging appropriate designs.